bert1111/Sheet-music-reader-GTK/README.md

 packages installed on my PostmarketOs device.
 This version is tested and some features work, like persistent zoom level and scroll per page.

-Annotations and library are to be added.
+Library are to be added.
+Annotations work partially.

 If someone can help with this, please do so because I am not a programmer.